marziamostafa/next.js-core-concept/README.md

 for example , under the (authPages) there  are login and  register folder. now we don't access it like "/(authPages)/login"

-here we can access it like --> "/login" directlty (http://localhost:3000/login)
+here we can access it like --> "/login" directly (http://localhost:3000/login)

-## show  different layout for diffent route
+## show  different layout for different route
 inside the group route (dashboard) we will create another layout.jsx file.

 and we must the the {children} as parameter on that layout function